saastechacademy/foundation/project-ideas/order-ledger/cancelSalesOrder.md

    - statusId
    - changeReason
    - statusDateTime
-2. Validate order item status, log error if status is completed or canceled.
-3. Validate StatusValidChange, a helper method _isValidStatusChange_ could be implemented to return boolean value.
+3. Validate StatusValidChange, a helper method _check#ValidStatusChange_ could be implemented to return boolean value.
-4. update OrderItem.statusId.
+4. Update OrderItem.statusId.
 5. Call create#OrderStatus inline with relevant input.
 This can be a simple entity auto operation.
 6. If statusId is canceled or completed call check#CancelCompleteSalesOrder inline, refer implementation details below.